LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Forensic Gaze.md

 For each level of Potency, the mage reveals contributing factors to the cause of death.
 For example, a man found burned in a car might have died from asphyxiation, but might have gotten that way because he was unconscious due to a head wound from crashing his car into a tree while driving drunk.

-**+1 Reach:** The mage can witness the final moments of the corpse’s life just leading up to death as though seeing through the corpse’s eyes.
+**+1 [[Reach]]:** The mage can witness the final moments of the corpse’s life just leading up to death as though seeing through the corpse’s eyes.
 Each rank of Potency reveals a minute of time prior to the corpse’s demise.